emacstheviking/slomograb/README.md

-For each sequence / scene you are going to shoot, create a folder called "scene_NAME", then I "cd" into that and get ready for a shoot... when everything is ready, issue the command to gram a frame, rinse and repeat.
+For each sequence / scene you are going to shoot, create a folder called "scene_NAME", then I "cd" into that and get ready for a shoot... when everything is ready, issue the command to grab a frame, rinse and repeat.

 At any time you can just use the "stitch" command and then wathc it, I do it like this: